OxanaDrotieva/Methane_emissions_analysis/README.md

 ![resources/images/sqlalchemy.png](resources/images/sqlalchemy.png)

-- SQLAlchemy was used to connect to the database in python to connect the tables to the machine learning model
+- SQLAlchemy was used to connect to the database in python to use the tables in the machine learning model